Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 We want to construct embeddings $\iota_{x,y}\colon\cM_{\cC}(x,y)\to E(V)_{\ff(x),\ff(y)}$.
 Recall we have $E(V)_{u,v}=\prod_{i=|v|}^{|u|-1} B_R(V_{u,v})^{e_i}\times\cM_{\Cubes(n)}(u,v)$.
 The map $\iota_{x,y}$ will be a product $j_{x,y}\times\ff$, where

 and $\ff\colon\cM_{\cC}(x,y)\to\cM_{\Cubes(n)}(\ff(x),\ff(y))$ is given by the definition of the cubical flow category (see Definition~\ref{def:cubical-flow-category} above).

-Our task is therefore to construct the map $j_{x,y}$ and we shall proceed by induction on $\delta=|\ff(x)|-|\ff(y)|$.
+Our task is therefore to construct the map $j_{x,y}$.
+We shall proceed by induction on $\delta=|\ff(x)|-|\ff(y)|$.
 For $\delta=1$, the space $\cM_{\cC}(x,y)$ is a finite set of points.
 The construction of $j_{x,y}$ in this case is obvious.
-Conditions~\ref{item:ECNE-1},~\ref{item:ECNE-2} are satisfied, while~\ref{item:ECNE-3} is empty.
+Conditions~\ref{item:CNE-1},~\ref{item:CNE-2} are satisfied, while~\ref{item:CNE-3} is empty.
+The diagram in Definition~\ref{def:ECNE} commutes.

 Suppose the embedding has been constructed for all $x,y$ with $\delta<k$ and we aim to construct a map $j_{x,y}$ for $|\ff(x)|-|\ff(y)|=k$.
 By the induction assumption, the map $j_{x,y}$ is defined already on the boundary of $\cM_{\cC}(x,y)$.
 We extend this map to a $G$-equivariant map on the whole of $\cM_{\cC}(x,y)$ by Lemma~\ref{lem:equivversion}, maybe increasing the values of some of the $e_i$.
-Condition~\ref{item:ECNE-1} for $j_{x,y} \times\ff$ is trivially satisfied and~\ref{item:ECNE-2} follows from the $G$-equivariance.
-Condition~\ref{item:ECNE-3} follows from the construction, because $j_{x,z}$ on the interior of $\cM_{\cC}(x,z)$ is an extension of $j_{x,z}$ on the boundary. \end{proof}
+Conditions~\ref{item:CNE-1} and~\ref{item:CNE-2} for $j_{x,y} \times\ff$ is trivially satisfied.
+Condition~\ref{item:CNE-3} follows from the construction, because $j_{x,z}$ on the interior of $\cM_{\cC}(x,z)$ is an extension of $j_{x,z}$ on the boundary.
+Commutativity of the diagram in Definition~\ref{def:ECNE} follows from equivariance of $j_{x,y}$. \end{proof}

-The next step in the construction of Lawson, Lipshitz and Sarkar is the construction of a framed cubical neat embedding.
+The next step in the construction of Lawson, Lipshitz, and Sarkar is the construction of a framed cubical neat embedding.
 The notion of an equivariant framed cubical neat embedding is a direct generalization of the notion of a framed cubical neat embedding.
-Namely, given the set of maps $\iota_{x,y}\colon \cM_{\cC}(x,y)\to E(V)_{\ff(x),\ff(y)}$ constituting an equivariant cubical neat embedding (i.e.\ satisfying axioms~\ref{item:ECNE-1}--\ref{item:ECNE-3}), an equivariant \emph{framed} cubical neat embedding is an extension of $\iota_{x,y}$ to equivariant maps
+Namely, given the set of maps $\iota_{x,y}\colon \cM_{\cC}(x,y)\to E(V)_{\ff(x),\ff(y)}$ constituting an equivariant cubical neat embedding (see Definition~\ref{def:ECNE}), an equivariant \emph{framed} cubical neat embedding is an extension of $\iota_{x,y}$ to equivariant maps